NatMota/kaggle-ieee-fraud/README.md

 ## Getting Started

-The whole project can be followed on the [Fraud CatBoost Notebook](https://github.com/NatMota/kaggle-ieee-fraud/blob/master/Fraud%20Catboost.ipynb)
+The whole project can be followed on the [Fraud CatBoost Notebook](https://github.com/NatMota/kaggle-ieee-fraud/blob/master/Fraud%20Catboost.ipynb) using Python.

 ### Prerequisites